 Argentina's soccer rivalries.
 Name any of them.
-The most important of these, of course, is Boca Juniors - River Plate, but there's also Independiente - Racing de Avellaneda, San Lorenzo - Huracán, (or Vélez in some cases) Newell's Old Boys - Rosario Central, (Rosario) Belgrano - Talleres, (Cordoba) Gimnasia - Estudiantes (La Plata)...
+It is a very bloody rivalry and a very strong on at that, the most important of these, of course, is Boca Juniors - River Plate, but there's also Independiente - Racing de Avellaneda, San Lorenzo - Huracán, (or Vélez in some cases) Newell's Old Boys - Rosario Central, (Rosario) Belgrano - Talleres, (Cordoba) Gimnasia - Estudiantes (La Plata)...
 Some rivalries have very dark stories, which often involve fan deaths at battles, a fact which induced to some laws to prevent visitor spectators in lower division matches.

 Brazil is just as bad with this.
 In a few cases, a team has many regional rivals (both Rio and São Paulo have 4 big teams).
 Some supporters create entire websites on dissing the rival.
 And like in Argentina, the "classic matches" always have fights, sometimes with people dying.

 In national teams, Argentina - Brazil and Argentina - Uruguay can count in South America, although the latter is considered a friendly rivalry.
 Overseas, the rivalry is with England.
 Hoo boy...